 The additional amount is in proportion to the state or territory’s Annualized Earthquake Loss (AEL), which is from the FEMA P-366 HAZUS Estimated Annualized Earthquake Losses for the United States.

 A cost share is required for all Individual State Earthquake Assistance grants funded under this program.
 The non-federal cost share may consist of cash, donated or third-party in-kind services, materials, or any combination thereof.

 - FEMA will provide 100% federal funding for management costs.
 The cost share for Individual Earthquake Assistance grants is 75% federal/25% non-federal.

-- or insular areas, including American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands, FEMA automatically waives the non-federal cost share for the recipient when the non-federal cost share for the entire award is under $200,000.
+- For insular areas, including Guam and the U.S. Virgin Islands, FEMA automatically waives the non-federal cost share for the recipient when the non-federal cost share for the entire award is under $200,000.